Thames Valley District School Board: Controversies

 In 2021, Lawrence Thompson, a custodian at a TVDSB elementary school, was found guilty of four counts of kidnapping and sexual assault of a four-year-old girl.
 During the investigation in 2018, the school board indicated it would fully cooperate with police and local law enforcement authorities.
 However, the TVDSB declined to provide a list of schools that the janitor previously worked at.

+In 2024, the TVDSB, and several other school boards, came under scrutiny for sending officials on trips and retreats.
+TVDSB executives attended a retreat at the hotel in the Rogers Centre, where the Toronto Blue Jays play baseball.
+Though the executives paid for the trip from their own expense accounts, the optics of going on a trip when the board was in a deficit position was enough to cause the provincial government to audit their finances.

+Since the scandal broke, Director of education Mark Fisher has been put under paid leave.

+Trustees

+Current trustees for the 2022-2026 term: